Mauricio Dubon Player Props: Astros vs. Rangers

-On Friday, Mauricio Dubon (batting .222 in his past 10 games) and the Houston Astros play the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 8:05 PM ET.
+Mauricio Dubon -- with an on-base percentage of .222 in his past 10 games, 86 points lower than his season-long percentage -- will be in action for the Houston Astros against the Texas Rangers, with Nathan Eovaldi on the mound, on July 1 at 4:05 PM ET.

+He had a one-hit performance in his previous game (1-for-4) against the Rangers.

 Mauricio Dubon Game Info & Props vs. the Rangers